Check your cancellation options

 - Check train/plane ticket cancellation options.
 Swiss Travel Passes are normally 85% refundable if cancelled before the start date.
 The rest might be covered by your travel insurance.
 If you're not sure you will travel, do not buy your Swiss Travel Pass until 3 business days before your trip.
 Most retailers deliver the pass via e-mail within 30 minutes, or 2 working days in some cases.
 Please find a retailer list here and more on how/where to buy here.
 Please find other train ticket and pass details here.

-- If you have to cancel: try not to do so too early, because it may not be clear yet whether traveling will be possible during your planned dates.
+- If you have to cancel: don't do so too early.
 If you cancel closer to your trip, you'll have a better chance of special cancellation policies being in place.
 To cancel, please contact the company you purchased from.

 Check your health and travel insurances